dfordivam/reflex-websocket-interface/README.md

      type ResponseT Request Request3 = Response3
    ```

+2. Frontend

-2. In the reflex application use the reflex-websocket-interface package.
+   In the reflex application use the reflex-websocket-interface package.

    Use the `getWebSocketResponse` API along with the other DomBuilder code to create the widget in the `WithWebSocketT` monad.